LeonardLeiT/LAMMPSMODELS/README.md

 # LAMMPSMODELS
-new models for LAMMPS simulations
+new models for LAMMPS simulations (CPU only)

 These are newly added interatomic interactions for MD simulations using LAMMPS.
 New Pair_Style and Pair_Coeff are implemented.